dereky925/ToMarsAndBeyond/README.md

 An 8-bit style SpaceX-themed game where you pilot Starship from Starbase, Texas to the edge of the solar system!

-Game was vibe coded in a couple hours.
+Vibe coded this in a couple hours.
+Not bad Claude, not bad.

 Tech stack: